+5 sem hrs cr.
 Paramedic Field Internship provides evidence that the student is capable of acting as a team leader in managing the emergency care and treatment of an injured or ill patient at the paramedic level.
 The student will demonstrate competency in this role.
 While all skill sets should have been achieved prior to initiating the internship, patient types and pathologies may be used from this experience to complete the minimum graduation academic requirements as set forth in CoAEMSP accreditation documents and the Tennessee Office of EMS.
-Prerequisite: EMSP 1311 and EMSP 2412 Corequisite: EMSP 2303 and EMSP 2403
+Prerequisite: All EMSB and EMSA courses or TN AEMT license and EMSP 1311 and EMSP 2412 Corequisite: EMSP 2303 and EMSP 2403 Transfer (UT) or Non Transfer Course (UN): UN